anhkhoa134/Portfolio/Project_1/README.md

 ![](https://raw.githubusercontent.com/anhkhoa134/portfolio/main/Project_1/images/2022-06-25_120940.png)

 ## Step 3: Filter to find BUY points of the last 3 days
+We choose a buy point when the RSI line crosses to 70 in the last 3 days (24.06.2020)
 ![](https://raw.githubusercontent.com/anhkhoa134/portfolio/main/Project_1/images/2022-06-25_120818.png)

 ## Step 4: Data Visualization